dennisrazumovsky/precizer/README.md

 Continuation of previous example [Example 6](#example-6).

-_--db-clean-ignored_ option must be specified additionally in order to remove from the database mention of files that matches the regular expression passed through the ignore option(s)
+_--db-clean-ignored_ option must be specified additionally in order to remove from the database mention of files that matches the regular expression passed through the _--ignore_ option(s)

+The database will be cleared of files mentions that match the regular expressions from the arguments _--ignore:_ "diff2/1/\*" and "diff2/2/\*"

 ```sh
 precizer --update --db-clean-ignored --ignore="diff2/1/*" --ignore="diff2/2/*" tests/examples/diffs
 ```

-The database will be cleared of files mentions that match the regular expressions from the arguments _--ignore:_ "diff2/1/\*" and "diff2/2/\*"

 <sub>Database file name: ljlasdhf.db
 The database has already been created in the past